Brian Mulroney: Legacy

 In her memoirs, Time and Chance, and in her response in the National Post to The Secret Mulroney Tapes, Kim Campbell said that Mulroney left her with almost no time to salvage the Tories' reputation once the bounce from the leadership convention wore off.
 Campbell claimed Mulroney knew the Tories would be defeated regardless of who led them into the election and wanted a "scapegoat who would bear the burden of his unpopularity" rather than a true successor.
-In a 2019 interview with Macleans, Campbell described Mulroney as "a pragmatist, not an ideologue."
-Former Ontario Premier David Peterson, who supported both of Mulroney's attempts at constitutional reform while premier, told journalist Peter C. Newman of Mulroney, "I would never trust or respect him.
+In a 2019 interview with Maclean's, Campbell described Mulroney as "a pragmatist, not an ideologue."
+Former Ontario premier David Peterson, who supported both of Mulroney's attempts at constitutional reform while premier, told journalist Peter C. Newman of Mulroney, "I would never trust or respect him.
 He is a pathological liar.
-In fairness, I don't believe he knows he's lying...Oh God, you couldn't take anything he said at face value.
+In fairness, I don't believe he knows he's lying ...
+Oh God, you couldn't take anything he said at face value.
 His essential Achilles heel is his baloney."

-In 2006, Mulroney was named the "greenest" Prime Minister in Canadian history by a 12-member panel at an event organized by Corporate Knights magazine.
+In 2006, Mulroney was named the "greenest" prime minister in Canadian history by a 12-member panel at an event organized by Corporate Knights magazine.
 Military historians Norman Hillmer and J. L. Granatstein ranked Mulroney eighth out of 20 among Canada's prime ministers in their 1999 book Prime Ministers: Ranking Canada's Leaders.
 In 2018, CAQ MNA and then Journal de Montreal journalist, Sylvain Lévesque, referred to Mulroney as a political influence when criticizing the relatability of progressive decisions made by Prime Minister Justin Trudeau.
-Former Bloc Québécois leader Michel Gauthier considered Mulroney to be the greatest Prime Minister of the last 50 years.
+In that same year, former Bloc Québécois leader Michel Gauthier said he considered Mulroney to be the greatest prime minister of the last 50 years.
 In 2019, St. Francis Xavier University in Nova Scotia inaugurated the Brian Mulroney Institute of Government, a $100-million initiative designed to provide undergraduates with degrees in public policy and governance.

 Supreme Court appointments

-Mulroney chose the following jurists to be appointed by the Governor-in-Council to be puisne justices of the Supreme Court of Canada, one of whom, Beverley McLachlin, was subsequently elevated to Chief Justice of Canada):
+Mulroney chose the following jurists to be appointed by the Governor-in-Council to be puisne justices of the Supreme Court of Canada, one of whom, Beverley McLachlin, was subsequently elevated to Chief Justice of Canada: